-Funded through a partnership between Marine Conservation Institute and Holland America Line, the program supports efforts of promising young scientists and graduate students to study the history of ocean ecology to predict future impacts from human interactions.
+Funded through a partnership between Marine Conservation Institute and Holland America Line, the program supported efforts of promising young scientists and graduate students to study the history of ocean ecology to predict future impacts from human interactions.

 We know that our oceans are not the same as they once were, but we don’t always know what they should be.
 Over time, we can forget what a healthy ocean ecosystem is supposed to look like.
 Things may look like they were in better shape 20 years ago than they are today, but what did they look like 100 years ago?
 Were they healthy ecosystems when we started studying them, or were they already in a state of decline?
-These are the types of questions Tegner grant recipients are trying to answer.
+These are the types of questions Tegner grant recipients tried to answer.

 We are grateful to Holland America Line for their generous support of this program.

 In the face of increasing evidence that the world's oceans are in trouble, Marine Conservation Institute established the Mia J. Tegner Memorial Research Grant in Marine Environmental History and Historical Marine Ecology.
 This grant is among the first in the world awarded specifically to help scientists document the composition and abundance of ocean life before humans altered marine ecosystems.
 This information is crucial for helping lawmakers, regulators, managers and activists set appropriate targets for marine conservation efforts.